mgleeming/synthedia/README.md

                             of input peptides.
 This helps ensure that peptides at the boundaries of the elution window are simulated completely
+      --rt_instability RT_INSTABILITY
+                            Introduces an instability in retentention time values for the same peptide when a multi-group or multi- sample simulation is conducted.
+The value is the maximum number of seconds by which peptide retention times will differ

     Simulation:
       --ms1_min_peak_intensity MS1_MIN_PEAK_INTENSITY